Thomas C. Ayers's Collection

 Description:

 Mid-Mountain.
-Here is an original photo that I took of a Pennsylvania Railroad train West of Altoona, Pennsylvania, during mid-June of 1966.
-Shown here (L to R) are PRR engines #2282, #2260, and another unit whose number is not legible. #2282 and #2260 are EF-25's built by EMD in 1964 and rated at 2,500 horsepower each.
-They are pulling an eastbound merchandise freight train down the Allegheny Mountains to Altoona and points East.
-The slope of the Horseshoe Curve's upper end is also visible in the distance.
+Here is an original photo that I took just West of Altoona, Pennsylvania, in mid-June of 1966.
+Shown here (L to R) are Pennsylvania Railroad engines #2282, #2260, and another unit whose road number is not recorded. #2282 and #2260 are EF-25's built by GM-EMD and rated at 2,500 horsepower each; #2282 was built in June of 1964 while #2260 was completed one month earlier.
+They're pulling a merchandise freight train down the Allegheny Mountains to Altoona and points East.
+The slope of the Horseshoe Curve's upper or western end is also visible in the distance.

 Photo Date: